-Source: For details on the sources, see the Online Appendix.
 Notes: All series are shown at monthly frequency, standardized to have zero mean and unit standard deviation, and signed so that an increase corresponds to an increase in risk appetite.
-Shading denotes recessions as dated by the National Bureau of Economic Research.
+Shading denotes NBER recessions.
 Sample period is January 1988 to May 2022.

-For comparison, Figure 3 also shows three other risk indicators from the literature, based on varying approaches, all of which span the period covered by our index: the risk aversion index developed by Bekaert, Engstrom, and Xu (2022); the risk sub-index of the Chicago Fed's NFCI; and the Gilchrist-Zakrajšek excess bond premium.
+For comparison, Figure 3 also shows three other risk indicators from the literature, based on varying approaches, all of which span the period covered by our index: the risk aversion index developed by Bekaert et al. (2022); the risk sub-index of the Chicago Fed's NFCI; and the Gilchrist-Zakrajšek excess bond premium.
 These three alternative indexes give historical descriptions of risk that are qualitatively quite similar to ours.
-The correlations with our index are 0.60 for the Bekaert et al. index, 0.60 for the Chicago Fed risk sub-index, and 0.64 for the Gilchrist-Zakrajšek excess bond premium.
+In monthly data, the correlations with our index are 0.60 for the Bekaert et al. index, 0.60 for the Chicago Fed risk sub-index, and 0.64 for the Gilchrist-Zakrajšek excess bond premium.